nearform/nscale-docs/setup-guides/install-node.md

 export PATH=$HOME/.local/bin:$PATH
 ```
 and add that line to your ~/.profile file to make sure it runs every time you log in.

+#Suggestions?
+If you know of any other ways to install node so that sudo isn't required, open an issue in our docs repo and let us know or better yet, issue us a pull request!